Alliance of International Doctors: Emergency medical relief

-AID delivers medicine and hygiene items and deploys medical teams to the regions affected by natural disasters, war and violence.
-AID medical teams provided primary health care to the 2015 earthquake victims in Nepal.
-AID worked in the Philippines following Typhoon Haiyan as well as in the camps for internally displaced persons in Arakan, Myanmar, in 2013.
-AID sent a surgical team to Gaza during the attack in 2012.
 AID has been conducting health screenings, hygiene kit distribution and vaccinations for the Syrians affected by the Syrian Civil War.
 AID provided primary health care to the Syrian refugees from Kobane following the mass influx in September 2014.

 Permanent and preventive health services

 AID provided primary health care to Somali refugees in Kenya's Dadaab Refugee Camp between August 2011 and July 2012.
 AID volunteers implemented mosquito net distribution projects in Kenya and Uganda for malaria prevention, and established a mother-and-child health center in Uganda.
 AID carried out circumcision projects in some of the Balkan countries, Tunisia, and Bangladesh for orphans and underprivileged children.